 The Tamron 35mm f2.8 Di III OSD is incredibly well built despite feeling plasticky.
-Tamron’s weather-sealing claims did not disappoint.
-We subjected it to torrential downpours and freezing temperatures.
-No matter the weather, the Tamron 35mm f2.8 kept working without fail.
-One place that Tamron can improve is the focusing ring–it’s too loose.
-Making this ring smoother would help with focus manually when shooting long exposures.
+Tamron’s weather-sealing claims did not disappoint; we subjected it to torrential downpours and freezing temperatures.
+No matter the weather, the Tamron 35mm f2.8 worked without fail.
+One thing Tamron can improve is the focusing ring: it’s too loose.
+Making this ring smoother would help with manual focus when shooting long exposures.

 Ease of Use

-Shooting with the Tamron 35mm f2.8 Di III OSD is honestly very straight forward.
+Shooting with the Tamron 35mm f2.8 Di III OSD is very straightforward.
 Mount it onto your Sony camera, turn your camera on, dial in your settings, and you’re off to the races.
-Thanks to the 7.4 oz / 210g weight, it won’t feel front heavy when attached to Sony a7/a9 series camera.
+Thanks to the 7.4oz/210g weight, it won’t feel front-heavy when attached to Sony a7/a9 series camera.
 The only form of manual control the lens offers is the focusing ring.
 As mentioned earlier, the focusing ring could use more tension.
 It comes in handy when shooting long exposures and manually focusing to infinity or other distances.
 On the other hand, Team Autofocus will have nothing to worry about.

 “You’ll get occasional hunting when shooting in low light and low contrast scenarios.
 This lens also isn’t the most silent.“